michaperki/betmate/ADMIN_ACCESS.md

 - Routers:
   - `/admin/*` (risk/exposure/config) uses `requireAdminAccess`.
   - Some `/billing/*` ops use `requireAdminKey`.
+  - Faucet: `/billing/faucet` requires auth and, in non‑dev envs, an admin key by default.
+You can disable the key requirement by setting `FAUCET_REQUIRE_ADMIN_KEY=false` (recommended only for staging).
+The faucet is additionally gated by the DB `enableFaucet` flag.

 Recommended Policy by Environment
 - Development (local):